• Skip to main content

 Adding wet ingredients into the cake batter.

-3. Mix in yogurt and oil.
-Add the Greek yogurt and the vegetable oil into the mixing bowl and whisk until just combined.
-(Image 3 & 4)
+STEP 3.
+Mix in yogurt and oil.
+Add the Greek yogurt and the vegetable oil into the mixing bowl and whisk until just combined (Images 3 & 4).

-4. Sift in dry ingredients.
+STEP 4.
+Sift in dry ingredients.
 We're keeping it simple and sifting the dry ingredients directly into our mixing bowl.
-Sift the flour, baking powder, baking soda and salt through a fine-mesh sieve onto the whisked eggs.
-Then add the Earl Grey tea leaves.
-If using a teabag, just cut it open and pour those tea leaves right into the mixture.
-(Image 5 & 6)
+Sift the all-purpose flour, baking powder, baking soda and salt through a fine-mesh sieve onto the whisked eggs.
+Then add the Earl Grey loose-leaf tea.
+If using tea bags, just cut them open and pour those tea leaves right into the flour mixture (Images 5 & 6).

-Fold together gently.
-Using a rubber spatula, fold the dry ingredients into the wet until just combined and a few flour streaks remain.
-(Image 7 & 8) This tip ensures that you don't overmix the batter and the black tea cake remains light in texture.
+Fold them together gently.
+Using a rubber spatula, fold the dry ingredients into the wet until just combined and a few flour streaks remain (Images 7 & 8).
+This tip ensures that you don't overmix the batter and the black tea cake remains light in texture.

 Image showing batter ready to be baked and then after loaf is baked.

-5. Pour into prepared pan and bake.
+STEP 5.
+Pour into prepared pan and bake.
 Pour the batter into the prepared loaf pan and level off the top.
-Bake in the preheated oven for 50-55 minutes.
-(Image 9)
+Bake in the preheated oven for 50-55 minutes (Image 9).

 The cake is ready when a toothpick inserted into the centre comes out clean, and the cake is golden brown.
 Remove from the oven and cool completely.
 (Image 10)